 Over a one year period (April 2013- March 2014) we collected a representative number (n= 1816) of medulla oblongata brain samples from adult (> 36 months of age) fallen stock cattle and a normal slaughtered control group.
 These samples were analysed by histopathology for brain lesions categorized as (i) no and non-significant lesions, (ii) non-suppurative inflammation, (iii) suppurative inflammation, (iv) metaboloc toxic and degenerative, (v) listeriosis and (vi) other.
 For each category the prevalence in the population was estimated, and questionnaires were sent to farms to assess the pathological-clinical correlation.
-Samples with non-suppurative inflammatory lesions were further tested by PCR, RT-PCR and immunohistochemistry protocols for specific viral pathogens (Herpesviruses, Borna virus, Astroviruses, Flaviviruses) and by next-generation sequencing and bio-informatics for RNA virus sequences.
+Samples with non-suppurative inflammatory lesions were further tested by PCR, RT-PCR and immunohistochemistry protocols for specific viral pathogens (Herpesviruses, Borna virus, Astroviruses, Flaviviruses) and by next-generation sequencing and bioinformatics for RNA virus sequences.
+Questionnaires were sent to the farmers, to reveal whether neuropathological lesions correlated with the observation of neurological clinical signs.